Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-Being able to set the HTTP request header is essential, and fetch gives us the ability to do this using the Headers object:
+Being able to set HTTP request headers is essential, and fetch lets us do this using the Headers object:

 const headers = new Headers()